CroFrank/Daily-tasks/README.md

 ### Try it out

 App is live and hosted on Github and link is on top of Readme file.
-If you want code on your local machine, you can use "git clone" and once you have it locally I suggest to run in with "Live Server" (VS code extension is easiest way).3+
+If you want code on your local machine, you can use "git clone" and once you have it locally I suggest to run in with "Live Server" (VS code extension is easiest way).

 ### Localstorage